Trevor-Fagan/CoffeeShopCoders/README.md

 # The Plan
 A website that is built to explain how it is built.
 Potential to expand to articles and coding related content.
+Perhaps guest videos and lecture from Google Student Developer Clubs leaders.

+1. Configure GCS bucket to work as a helm chart repository
+2. Create CI to work for building and publishing frontend/backend images
+3. Figure out how to connect nginx/nginx ingress controller and allow frontend/backend communication
+4. Configure DNS records to start serving content to coffeeshopcoders.com

 # Frontend
 - React